aws-samples/amazon-managed-service-for-apache-flink-examples/java/KafkaConnectors/README.md

 This example uses KafkaSource and KafkaSink.

+This example expects a JSON payload as input and outputs a corresponding JSON output.
+The JSON input follows the structure set in `Stock.java` and can be automatically generated with `stock_kafka.py` under the python directory.

 ![Flink Example](images/flink-example.png),

 > In this example, the Kafka Sink uses *exactly-once* delivery guarantees.
 This leverages Kafka transaction under the hood, improving guarantees but